syncfusion-content/windowsforms-docs/WindowsForms/Navigation-Pane/FAQ/How-do-I-paint-the-GroupBarItem-image-without-scaling-the-image.md

 ---
 layout: post
-title: How do paint the GroupBarItem image | WindowsForms | Syncfusion
+title: How do I paint the GroupBarItem image without scaling the image in Windows Forms Navigation Pane control | Syncfusion
-description: Frequently Asked Questions
+description: Learn about How do I paint the GroupBarItem image without scaling the image support in Syncfusion Windows Forms Navigation Pane (GroupBar) control and more details.
 platform: WindowsForms
 control: GroupBar
 documentation: ug
 ---
-# How do I paint the GroupBarItem image without scaling the image?
+# How do I paint the GroupBarItem image without scaling the image in Windows Forms Navigation Pane (GroupBar)

 You can draw the image of GroupBarItem (without scaling it), by overriding the [DrawGroupBarImage](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.GroupBar.html#Syncfusion_Windows_Forms_Tools_GroupBar_DrawGroupBarImage_System_Drawing_Graphics_System_Int32_System_Drawing_Rectangle_) method of the GroupBar.